Bilal Hamdi

-Bilal Hamdi (born 1 May 1991) is an Algerian professional footballer who played for Cypriot First Division club Doxa Katokopias as a winger.
+Bilal Hamdi (born 1 May 1991) is an Algerian professional footballer who played as a winger.

 Club career

 Born in Nedroma, Algeria, Hamdi joined the youth ranks of RC Lens in 2004.
-In the summer of 2012, he terminated his contract with the club and signed a two year contract with Ligue 2 side Stade Lavallois.
+In the summer of 2012, he terminated his contract with the club and signed a two-year contract with Ligue 2 side Stade Lavallois.
 On July 27, 2012, he made his debut for Laval as a starter in the first week of the 2012–13 Ligue 2 season against Châteauroux.

 On 12 July 2018, Hamdi signed a one-year contract with Zira FK.

 International career

+Bilal Hamdi holds Algerian and French nationalities.
+He represented France at youth international level.

 In October 2009, Hamdi was called up to the Algeria national under-20 football team for the first time for a week-long training camp in Staouéli.
 In December, he was part of the under-20 team that finished second at the 2009 UNAF U-20 Tournament in Libya.

 In 2011, he was called up to the Algeria national under-23 football team a number of times but did not make the final cut for the 2011 CAF U-23 Championship.